Explore Tasmania's Bay of Fires

 Day Three - Kayaking and enjoying the area

 Based at the Lodge, the day is yours to decide how you would like to enjoy the area.
 Rise early and experience the many native birds accompanying the dawn, or, if you’re lucky, watch whales glide down the coast or dolphins surfing waves.
 You can sleep late and be woken by the aromas of a hot-cooked breakfast and freshly brewed coffee.
 During the day you can choose to kayak down the Ansons River and experience the riparian ecology of this winding river.
 Cross the bird rich waters of Ansons Bay and conclude with a stroll over the dunes of Abbotsbury Peninsula back to the Lodge.
-Other options for this day include fishing, snorkelling in the marine nursery, exploring the nearby shell coves or generally enjoying the surroundings of the Lodge.
+Other options for this day include enjoying a spa treatment, fishing, snorkelling in the marine nursery, exploring the nearby shell coves or generally enjoying the surroundings of the Lodge.
 In the evening you can go for a walk, and depending on the weather, you may encounter wombats, wallabies, Forester kangaroos, possums or even a Tasmanian devil.
 The night sky is an awesome spectacle from the pristine vantage point of the Lodge and its surrounds.

 Overnight at Bay of Fires Lodge